Tallinn offensive: Soviet reoccupation

 Soviet rule of Estonia was re-established by force, and sovietisation followed, which was mostly carried out in 1944–1950.
 The forced collectivisation of agriculture began in 1947, and was completed after the mass deportation of Estonians in March 1949.
 All private farms were confiscated, and farmers were made to join the collective farms.
 An armed resistance movement of 'forest brothers' was active until the mass deportations.
 A total of 30,000 participated or supported the movement; 2,000 were killed.
 The Soviet authorities fighting the forest brothers suffered also hundreds of deaths.
 Among those killed on both sides were innocent civilians.
 Besides the armed resistance of the forest brothers, a number of underground nationalist schoolchildren groups were active.
 Most of their members were sentenced to long terms of imprisonment.

-The punitive actions decreased rapidly after Joseph Stalin's death in 1953; from 1956 to 1958, a large part of the deportees and political prisoners were allowed to return to Estonia.
+The punitive actions decreased rapidly after Joseph Stalin's death in March 1953.
+From 1956 to 1958, a large part of the deportees and political prisoners were allowed to return to Estonia.
 Political arrests and numerous other kind of crimes against humanity were committed all through the occupation period until the late 1980s.
 After all, the attempt to integrate Estonian society into the Soviet system failed.
 Although the armed resistance was defeated, the population remained anti-Soviet.
-This helped the Estonians to organise a new resistance movement in the late 1980s, regain their independence in 1991, and then rapidly develop a modern society.
+This helped the Estonians to organise a new resistance movement in the late 1980s, regain their independence in 1991, and then rapidly develop a democratic society.